UWNETLAB/metaknowledge/notebooks/Docs/record.md

 ## Overview

-The `isilib.Record` class is a way to manage the meta-data provided by WOS for a single piece of literature, e.g. a paper, book or conference.
-These records are obtained as plain text flat databases, which the `isilib.Record` class can read and analyze to extract useful information from, such as a list of the subject tags or the WOS number of the record.
-They can also be collected into larger groups in the `isilib.RecordCollection` class and analysis of their relationships can be run.
+The `metaknowledge.Record` class is a way to manage the meta-data provided by WOS for a single piece of literature, e.g. a paper, book or conference.
+These records are obtained as plain text flat databases, which the `metaknowledge.Record` class can read and analyze to extract useful information from, such as a list of the subject tags or the WOS number of the record.
+They can also be collected into larger groups in the `metaknowledge.RecordCollection` class and analysis of their relationships can be run.

 ## WOS records